DFHack/dfhack/docs/Lua API.rst

   Gets tag from a unit's race or caste instead if applicable.
 This is a wrapper over ``getRaceCasteTag``.

-The cache is cleared when a map is unloaded.

 Examples:

 * Using an eventful onReactionComplete hook, something for disturbing dwarven science::